jodiesnodgrass/CS-360/README.md

 Briefly summarize the requirements and goals of the app you developed.
 What user needs was this app designed to address?

-The requirements for the app I developed included creating an account, inputting goal weight and daily weight, and if desired granting permission for sms notifications.
+The requirements for the app I developed included creating an account, inputting goal weight and daily weight, and if desired granting permission for SMS notifications.
 The goal of the app was for users to keep track of their daily weights.
 Tracking a daily weight and seeing progress through a timeline in the table would keep the users motivated to loosing weight and using the app.

 What screens and features were necessary to support user needs and produce a user-centered UI for the app?
 How did your UI designs keep users in mind?
 Why were your designs successful?